Categories of Admission

 Transfer Students

 Applicants enrolled in legal study elsewhere may be considered for transfer status.
-The Admissions Committee evaluates transfer applicants on a case-by-case basis but usually requires transfer students to complete their last four semesters in residence at Trinity Law School.
+The Admissions Committee evaluates transfer applicants on a case-by-case basis but usually requires transfer students to complete their last four semesters enrolled in courses at Trinity Law School.
 Applicants who have completed some law school credits at their original school may be eligible for advanced standing.
-Grades at or above the good standing level (good standing level is determined by the school where the classes were taken) may be accepted for transfer credit subject to the similarity to Trinity Law School course contents.
+Grades at or above the good standing level (good standing level is determined by the school where the classes were taken) may be accepted for transfer credit subject to the similarity to Trinity Law School course content.
 Applicants who have been previously dismissed by another law school may be considered for admission.
-If the student was dismissed at the end of their first year, units would not transfer unless they take and pass the FYLSX.
-Admission of transfer students and transfer of units is determined by the Admissions Committee and in accordance with the rules of the Committee of Bar Examiners of The State Bar of California.
-Trinity Law School does not award credit for prior experiential learning.
+If the student was dismissed at the end of the first year, units will not transfer unless the FYLSX is taken and passed.
+Admission of transfer students and transfer of units are determined by the Admissions Committee and in accordance with the rules of the Committee of Bar Examiners of The State Bar of California.

 Agreements

-• California Baptist University (CBU) - Trinity Law School admits students from California Baptist University who earn a minimum 3.0 cumulative grade point average after completing all California Baptist University residency and general education requirements and all requirements for the Political Science Major with a Pre-Law emphasis.
-Students must complete a minimum of 98 semester units of undergraduate study and receive a Law School Admissions Test (LSAT) score of 143 or higher by the first semester of the junior year.
-Students must complete the Trinity Law School application process by the first semester of the junior year.
+California Baptist University (CBU) - Trinity Law School admits students from California Baptist University who earn a minimum 3.0 cumulative grade point average after completing the California Baptist University residency and general education requirements as well as the requirements for the Political Science Major with a Pre-Law emphasis.
+By the first semester of their junior year. students must: (1) complete a minimum of 98 semester units of undergraduate study; (2) receive a Law School Admissions Test (LSAT) score of 143 or higher; and (3) complete the Trinity Law School application process.

 International Students